 The list of drones already compatible with Remote ID is long, and yet it won’t matter in 2023.

-Actually, the list is quite long as to which drones already comply with Remote ID.
-Though it may not matter as your current drones might not even be airborne when Remote Id is officially implemented.
+It may not matter as your current drones might not even be airborne when Remote Id is officially implemented.
 Remember it will be 30 months from publishing before Remote ID operational rules take effect.
 Our DJI drones, when used often, have a shelf life of roughly 2 years.
 (Approx: depends on aircraft) DJI also tends to launch new aircraft in one and two year cycles.
+While most of the DJI drones are able to be seen across the aeroscope system and anti-drone tech, we believe that most consumer drones could be RID compliant with a firmware update.

 We would imagine that there would be a plethora of NEW drones that would comply with RID, once implemented in 2023.